 Patriarchy and white supremacy lead us to believe that women’s bodies, and the bodies of anyone who is not a cisgenderd man, are best used when accessorizing stories about men (predominantly white) and their lives, and that acceptable maleness and masculinity only exists within a narrow field.
 There are rarely opportunities where others are able to use their bodies to tell their own stories.

-I believe in the power of intersectional feminism.
-Even though I still have a lot to learn, I think that by going together, we can go far.
+I believe in the power of intersectional feminism - the idea that more than the gender binary impacts our agency and movement through the world.
+Even though I still have a lot to learn, I think that by going together, we can continue to move the needle towards equality.
 I do my best to incorporate as many different aspects of women’s struggles in my work – I want everyone to see themselves in my photographs.
-The oppression and dehumanization of women affects everyone, and I strongly desire to represent that.
+The oppression and dehumanization of people affects everyone, and this project is one of the ways that I have sought to explore that.

-Part of making that happen is being open to the idea that I will always have something to learn – that a detail, a concept, an idea, will always be a mystery to me.
-This is both frustrating and incredibly motivating.
+Part of making that happen is being open to the idea that I will always have something to learn – that a detail, a concept, an idea, will always be out there seeking to be heard and understood.
+This is both frustrating and motivating.
 This project has not only helped me to express my anger towards the amount of power that patriarchy wields, but has been an incredible vehicle to understanding parts of feminism that I hadn’t previously been conscious of.
 As a result, I am so much more aware of what I am being taught by media and privilege, and how to try to circumvent that conditioning to achieve greater equality.

 This project has been featured on: